The UK offshore wind workers’ concession offers a practical solution for employment in the highly specialist area of offshore wind working.

 Further down the line, it may be that the UK government will extend the concession again or even introduce a more permanent solution for the wind energy industry but, as it currently stands, the UK offshore wind workers concession remains time-limited.

-For all those whose business is involved in the construction or maintenance of wind farms within UK territorial waters, they must now use this latest extension to regularise the position of their migrant workers and to put in place contingency plans in order to ensure continued access to suitably skilled workers from 1 July 2022.
+Businesses involved in the construction or maintenance of wind farms within UK territorial waters should use this latest extension to regularise the position of their migrant workers and to put in place contingency plans in order to ensure continued access to suitably skilled workers from 30 April 2023.
 This will involve factoring into project planning and contractual arrangements the potential costs, timescales, uncertainties and interruptions surrounding immigration permissions that may be required in due course.

-If the concession does come to an end in the summer of 2022, and no replacement scheme is put in place, those workers who require leave to enter the UK will need the appropriate permission to do so under the UK’s Immigration Rules.
-This means that if you plan to employ or continue to employ foreign nationals after 1 July 2022, you will now need to take the following steps in contemplation of tougher visa rules coming into play:
+If the concession does come to an end, and no permanent replacement scheme is put in place, those workers who require leave to enter the UK will need the appropriate permission to do so under the UK’s Immigration Rules.
+This means that if you plan to employ or continue to employ foreign nationals after 30 April 2023, you will should take the following steps in contemplation of tougher visa rules coming into play:

-Review the nationalities of all wind farm workers: without the concession, any non-EEA nationals will most likely need either an Intra-Company Transfer (ICT) visa or a Skilled Worker visa.
-These are a sponsored work visas where strict eligibility requirements must be met under the rules.
+Review the nationalities of all wind farm workers: without the concession, any non-EEA nationals will most likely need either a Skilled Worker visa or a Senior or Specialist Worker visa.
+These are sponsored work visas where strict eligibility requirements must be met under the rules.
 Following the introduction of the UK’s new points based system post-Brexit, any EEA wind farm workers may also need to apply for a sponsored work visa, unless they were living or working in the UK prior to 31 December 2020 and have already been granted a Frontier Worker permit or immigration status under the EU Settlement Scheme.

 Review the relevant job roles: an assessment should be undertaken to identify those roles that will qualify for a sponsored work visa.
 This will require consideration of the role skill level, salary package and even the English language capabilities of a particular applicant.
 The main visas for these roles will again be under the ICT or Skilled Worker routes.
 For any job roles that will not qualify for visas, contingency plans should now be made to ensure you have appropriately skilled workers available who do not require visas for ongoing projects.

-Consider and, where necessary, apply for a sponsor licence: consideration should be given to securing a sponsor licence from the UK Home Office, if not already held, so that you’re ready to sponsor any foreign nationals if and when required from 1 July 2022.
+Consider and, where necessary, apply for a sponsor licence: consideration should be given to securing a sponsor licence from the UK Home Office, if not already held, so that you’re ready to sponsor any foreign nationals if and when required.
 Once secured, individuals can be sponsored to work on wind farms, allowing them to then apply for the appropriate UK work visas with a valid certificate of sponsorship.

 If you are considering applying for a sponsor licence and sponsoring migrant wind workers moving forward, take specialist advice as the application process can quickly become complex when compiling the required documents and evidence.
 It can also take some time to complete, so if existing wind farm workers qualify for the offshore wind worker concession, the licence will need to be in place to be able to actively sponsor those workers under an appropriate visa before expiration of the deadline.